 - New staff for the warehouse

 Micro-scenarios are also important when creating a long-term financial model.
 They examine the individual operations within an organization and the impacts of their own internal and external variables on them in one overarching financial scenario as well.
 For example, the general hiring of new staff can change depending on the completion time of the new warehouse, training costs, employee turnover rate, and a host of additional factors.

 Dynamic Comparisons: The Difference Between What if Questions and Scenario Analysis

-Let’s say the previous business wants to identify three different ideal financial scenarios out of the 729 possibilities available in the warehouse example.
+Let’s say the previous business wants to identify three different ideal financial scenarios out of all the possibilities available to them.
 It is vitally important that the three different scenarios are fully vetted, and the strategic impact calculated prior to submitting the proposal to the board.

 To establish credibility in a boardroom, the analysis of both the ideal scenarios and the derivation of those scenarios must be reliable.
 Comparing scenarios and visualizing differences is a key factor in creating insightful dialogue around strategic directions.